 solemnly charge the leaders of the Church not to get semantic with the word of

 God.
-This is actually a common problem in certain Christian circles,
+This is actually a common problem in many Christian circles,

 especially when it comes to endtime prophecy.
 If we ever find ourselves

-arguing with a fellow Christian about a single word or two, remember this
+arguing with a fellow Christian about a single word or two, stop and remember this

-verse and stop, because we know it is not the will of God.
-They call it a debate,
+verse, because we know it is not the will of God.
+They call it a "debate",

 ascended into heaven and sent the Holy Spirit in His place.
 There is no room

-for debate in that, and anything beyond this is peripheral and thus not worth
+for debate in that, and anything beyond this is peripheral.
+Anybody who

-would debate about a single word is an argumentative person with a contentious
+would debate about a single word has a contentious

 spirit.
 Discussions of this sort are fruitless, leading to the ruin of the